elliottslaughter/integrity-checker/README.md

   * Isn't this better served by existing tools?
 ZFS, Tarsnap, etc. should never corrupt your data.

     Well, it depends.
+Not all users have access to a filesystem that checksums file contents, or to a machine with ECC RAM, and even the ones that do may experience filesystem bugs.
 In general, defense in depth is good, even with relatively trustworthy tools such as ZFS and Tarsnap.
 Also, in the continuous sync use case, even with backups, it can often be difficult to be assured that you haven't been subject to silent data corruption.
 This tool can be part of a larger toolkit for ensuring the validity of long-term storage.

 ## TODO